 The graduation and the trunk parties are almost OVER!
 Now what?
-It’s time to get this guy off to Time To Pay Backschool.
+It’s time to get this guy off to school.

 They are salivating at the bit on their newfound “freedom” and just feeling themselves.